fransimo/esta-en-todos-nosotros/content_book/docs/about/detailed_cv.md

 transmedia to challenge perceptions of time and the invisible.

 Art is plastic thought.
 A swing between ideas and aesthetics.
 The beauty of a piece is a chasm in the walls of the cavern.
-If while creating it vibrates, the wave will find its chords and shake the world.
+If, while being created, it vibrates, the wave will find its chords and shake the world.

-My work has been exhibited internationally, and I have participated in collaborative projects exploring new narratives through artistic expression.
+My work has been exhibited internationally, and I have taken part in collaborative projects exploring new narratives through artistic expression.

 ## Technology

 I bring 26 years of experience as a software engineer in multinational companies, implementing global technological solutions and leading international teams.
-My technological work in art includes interactive exhibitions and digital platforms that foster connections between the human and the virtual.
+My technological work in art includes interactive exhibitions and digital platforms that bridge the human and the virtual.

 ## Detailed training and experience